Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Introduction

-Elegant folding angle equations for developable degree-4 vertices that are also \textit{flat-foldable} (meaning that the vertex's creases can be folded to a non-self-intersecting state where the folding angles are all $\pm \pi$, equivalent to Kawasaki's Theorem \cite{Hull1,Origametry}, i.e., $\alpha_1-\alpha_2+\alpha_3-\alpha_4=0$) have been known and studied for some time.
-Expressions of the folding angle relationships for general developable (Euclidean) degree-4 vertices have also been derived \cite{Huff,Izmestiev,Jigsaw20}, but such equations have previously always turned out to be quite convoluted.
-In this paper we provide folding angle equations that hold for the full range of developable/non-developable and flat/non-flat-foldable degree-4 origami vertices.
-We summarize prior work in Section~\ref{sec2} and present our new equations in Section~\ref{sec3}.
-From these, we reveal novel, elegant folding angle equations for the general developable case in Section~\ref{sec4}.
+In this paper we provide folding angle equations that hold for the full range of possibilities for a degree-4 rigid origami vertex (i.e., where four crease lines meet).
+The \textit{flat-foldable} case, where the folding angles may flex to the point where they all equal $\pm \pi$ (see Figure~\ref{fig0}(b) left) has very elegant folding angle equations that are well known; these will be summarized along with other background material in Section~\ref{sec2}.
+In Section~\ref{sec3} we present our new equations which not only cover the flat- and non-flat-foldable degree-4 vertex cases, but also work for the so-called \textit{non-Euclidean} degree-4 vertex cases where the sum of the sector angles $\alpha_i$ between adjacent creases on the folded material do not sum to $2\pi$ (see Figure~\ref{fig0}(c).
+These new, fully-general equations lead to novel and surprisingly elegant equations for the Euclidean, non-flat-foldable degree-4 case, such as the one shown in Figure~\ref{fig0}(b) right; this will be the subject of Section~\ref{sec4}.
 Finally, in Section~\ref{sec5} we use our new equations in two applications: (A) a family of twist-based origami pouches that have finite, disconnected rigid origami configuration spaces and therefore exhibit bistability by ``snapping" into their target form when folded; and (B) the design of a foldable table with hyperbolic vertices.